These settings allow you to optimize application RAM usage.

 If these settings are enabled, Workspace Environment Management (WEM) calculates how much RAM a process is using, and the minimum amount of RAM a process needs, without losing stability.
 WEM considers the difference as excess RAM.
 When the process becomes idle—usually when the application is minimized to the Task Bar—WEM releases the process’s excess RAM to the page file, and optimizes the process for subsequent launches.

-When applications are restored from the Task Bar, they initially run in their optimized state but can still go on to consume additional RAM as needed.
+When applications are restored from the Task Bar, they initially run in their optimized state but can still go on to consume more RAM as needed.

 WEM optimizes all applications that a user is using during their desktop session in a similar way.
-If there are multiple processes over multiple user sessions, all RAM that is freed up is available for other processes.
+If there are multiple processes over multiple user sessions, all RAMs that are freed up are available for other processes.
 This increases user density by supporting a greater number of users on the same server.

 Enable Working Set Optimization.
 Forces applications which have been idle for a configurable time to release excess memory until they are no longer idle.